 In the meantime, Kim enlisted a group of local women to create our uniforms.
 We purchased enough fabric for 15 shirts, shields, and caps using red as the accent color and another 15 with green as the accent.
 Thanks to Elaine Hunter, Lois Hund, Kristi Mormann, and Lisa Fiegen, we had enough uniforms to take the field ... and look sharp!

+We proudly announced the first team at the historical society's annual meeting that spring.
+George organized several practices and we ordered bats and balls.
 Our first public event was a match against the Pickwick Millers to help that community celebrate its sesquicentennial.